-When I first considered designing the 2015-2016 Road Glide, I knew that the approach must be taken from the rider’s point of view, much like every other screen we have created in the past.
+When I first considered designing the 2015-Present Harley Davidson Road Glide Windshield, I knew that the approach must be taken from the rider’s point of view, much like every other screen we have created in the past.
 I have watched many of Clearview Shields’ competitors jump at being the first company to offer a replacement windshield, basically producing a cookie cutter version of what they offer for every other bike and hoping that will meet the rider’s needs.
 That would be easy for us to do as well, but not the best way.

 We have always started with the customer, whether it was a custom shape or just something with a different height.
 The rider themselves will know what they need, instead of what we would assume they would want (one of the reasons why you will never see an immediate release of a windshield from Clearview Shields on a new Bike).
 It takes time to get input across the board from different riders in different areas with new model releases.
 That time also allows us to find out where the competition falls short.

 The test rider, Tom, that we signed up for the Product development, created a good place to start.
-He has a 2015 Road Glide CVO with all of the bells and whistles and a lot of time to ride.
-He has been all over the US, including a few trips to Alaska on his earlier model Harley Davison Limited and knows what he needs from a long distance touring Motorcycle.
+He has a 2015 Harley Davidson Road Glide CVO with all of the bells and whistles and a lot of time to ride.
+He has been all over the US, including a few trips to Alaska on his earlier model Harley Davidson Limited and knows what he needs from a long distance touring Motorcycle.
 He is 6’ tall and his inseam is 36”.
 The modifications made included a change to the bars to a raised profile (Paul Yaffe Bars) which helped us to design a screen that will work for many different applications, whether stock bars or modified.
-He rides with a passenger maybe 30% or so (she has her own bike) of the time.
+He rides with a passenger maybe 30% of the time (she has her own bike).

 Our “GT” version was created first to see how far we could go to make the pocket quiet for the rider, exceeding the Stock CVO screen by a full inch on each side.
 We also took our Recurve design concept and applied it to each side which enabled us to effectively expand the airflow around the rider with minimal addition to the physical shape of the screen, as shown in the picture below.
 This also allowed any stock handlebar to clear the extra width and set to lock.

-The “SC” Scalloped Cut was designed for a sleeker look and a narrower side profile to allow custom and raised Handlebar configurations to clear when in the lock position.
-This cut is wider than the Stock 2015 Road Glide Special and Standard windshields while still providing coverage comparable to the larger stock CVO Windshield.
+The “SC” Sculpted Cut was designed for a sleeker look and a narrower side profile to allow custom and raised Handlebar configurations to clear when in the lock position.
+This cut is wider than the Stock Harley Road Glide “Special” windshield and Harley Road Glide Standard windshields while still providing coverage comparable to the larger stock CVO Windshield.

 All sizes of windshields are based on what we call vertical height.
 This height is measured from the center dash to the top edge of the windshield.
 Since we have changed the slope angle of the screen, this is the best way for us to provide a reference that can be shared between Clearview Shields and the Road Glide owner.
 It is a more true way of judging height, from the riders perspective while sitting on the bike, to a determined point on the ground 50’ in front of the bike.